Cyb3r-Jak3/html5validator-action/README.md

 ### `Blacklist`

-Names of files or directories to ignore.
+Names of files or directories to blacklist.
 **This is not full paths**

 Example: